MadPonyInteractive/daw-tools/docs/modules/staff/staff.md

 ***

-As you may have noticed the last few DawTools.DStaff.Quantize methods...
+As you may have noticed the last few DawTools.DStaff.Quantize methods are helper methods to find out how many of 1 thing is in the other.

 | Functions | Return |
 |:----------|:-------|